mizumoto-cn/mizumoto-cn.github.io/AWS/AWS_domains.md

 - design decoupling mechanisms
   - SQS //TODO
   - load balancer
-  - elastic IP: decouple IP address from server
+  - elastic IP: decouple IP addresses from the server
 - multi-tier architecture solutions
-- high availability and/or fault tolerant solutions:
+- high availability and/or fault-tolerant solutions:
-  - user can access service under ant circumstances; can allow certain performance degradation
+  - user can access service under any circumstances; can allow certain performance degradation
   - fault tolerance: user does not experience any issue; more strict requirements
   - RTO vs. RPO
     - Recovery Time Objective: **time** to recover from a failure without causing significant performance degradation